inclavare-containers/inclavare-containers/rune/libenclave/internal/runtime/pal/skeleton/README.md

 - Ensure that you have one of the following required operating systems:

-  - CentOS 8.2
   - Ubuntu 18.04-server

 - Please follow [Intel SGX Installation Guide](https://download.01.org/intel-sgx/sgx-linux/2.11/docs/Intel_SGX_Installation_Guide_Linux_2.11_Open_Source.pdf) to install Intel SGX driver, Intel SGX SDK & PSW for Linux.

-  - For CentOS 8.2, UAE service libraries are needed but may not installed if SGX PSW installer is used.
-Please manually install it:

-    ```shell
-    rpm -i libsgx-uae-service-2.11.100.2-1.el8.x86_64.rpm
-    ```

 ## Build and install the PAL of skeleton enclave runtime